amchelapurath2023/1332AI/README.md

 Then, click "Generate Feedback" for a ChatGPT generated response based on the JUnits the student's code failed and the correct implementation.

+### NOTE: You do have to [create and use your own OpenAI API key](https://platform.openai.com/docs/quickstart) for this project.
+You can easily insert it in line 17 of `site/codegradr.py`.

-View the demo images below for guidance:
+View the demo images below for user guidance:

 ![image](https://github.com/amchelapurath2023/1332AI/assets/62963846/b71cc2bd-36b3-466e-a021-a80a38b6bcb7)